 Volunteers are needed to help with knitting and crocheting the displays, installation & de-installation of displays, teaching beginners and other aspects of the project.

 You can also donate yarn.
 Inexpensive worsted-weight acrylic yarn is preferred.

 You can help from home, wherever you live and post your contributions to our office.

-All work needs to be submitted in advance and installations will be displayed at Knitfest 2017.
-We like to acknowledge our contributors so please attach your name, suburb and phone no or email.
+All work needs to be submitted in advance and installations will be displayed at Knitfest 2020.
 Items may be posted or dropped off to our office at 41 Cooke Rd Witta, Qld, 4552.